Abdusamat Taymetov: World War II

 After the start of Operation Barbarossa he requested to be sent to the front, but was initially denied and retained as a flight instructor instead.
 From 1941 to 1942 he trained 71 pilots, after which he mastered piloting a new variant of the Li-2.
 In February 1944 he was sent to the front per his request, and assigned to the 10th Guards Aviation Division.
 That year flew 109 night missions delivering cargo to troops and partisans as well as reconnaissance.
 As pilot-in-command, his crew consisted of co-pilot Pyotr Gordienko, navigator Nikolai Smirnov, flight engineer Nikolai Dyomin, and radio operator Mikhail Malinkin.
-On 1 January 1945 he was reassigned to the 19th Special-Purpose Civil Aviation Regiment, in which he flew missions in Poland to provide assistance to partisans under Siarhei Prytytski.
+On 1 January 1945 he was reassigned to the 19th Special-Purpose Civil Aviation Regiment, in which he flew missions in Poland to provide assistance to partisans under Sergey Pritytsky.
 In addition to the Soviet Order of the Patriotic War and Order of the Red Banner he was awarded the Polish Virtuti Militari for his sorties.
 On 9 May 1945 he flew in the mission that delivered the German Instrument of Surrender and Victory Banner to Moscow.

 Postwar

-Once the war ended Taymetov returned to flying within the Civil Air Fleet, and became the commander of the 161st squadron before becoming the head of Tashkent Airport.
+Once the war ended, Taymetov returned to flying within the Civil Air Fleet, and became the commander of the 161st squadron before becoming the head of Tashkent Airport.
+By 1963, he totaled 6,185 flight hours.
 At age 56 he graduated from the Law Faculty of Tashkent State University, after which he worked as the chief legal advisor to the Uzbek Civil Aviation Administration.
 He died on 8 July 1981 in Tashkent.